boa-dev/temporal/CONTRIBUTING.md

 `Temporal` is a new date/time API that is being developed and proposed for the `ECMAScript` specification.
 This library aims to be a `Rust` implementation of that specification.

-Due to the current experimental nature of the material and this library, we would ask that potential contributors familiarize themselves with the specification.
+Due to the current experimental nature of the material and this library, we would advise potential contributors to familiarize themselves with the Temporal specification.